SkaPhilipp/Crypto_Analytics/README.md

 ## Input:

-Information on rankings of the top 100 currencies drawn from API of a popular cryptocurrency market website:
+Information on rankings of top 100 currencies drawn from API of a popular cryptocurrency market website:

 ![Alt text](./images/rankings.JPG)